-The following New Employee Forms Checklist should be printed prior to printing the forms.
-Complete the forms in the order that is posted for easy reference for yourself and your supervisor when you turn in the forms.
+Print and use the New Employee Forms Checklist when printing the forms.
+Keep the forms in the order they are listed for easy reference for yourself and your supervisor.

 The Federal Immigration Reform and Control Act of 1986 requires all United States employers to verify and document each new employee's identity and authorization to work in the United States.
-You must complete the Employment Eligibility Verification form and provide the required documentation within 3 days of your date of hire.
-You, as the employee, must complete Section 1 of the form; Section 2 will be completed by your supervisor/department representative.
+You must complete the Employment Eligibility Verification form and provide the required documentation no later than the first day of employment.
+You, as the employee, must complete Section 1 of the form; Section 2 will be completed by your supervisor or department representative.

 This form advises the state of your federal tax withholding status.
 This designation will determine the amount of taxes to be withheld from your salary.
 If you are not sure what deductions to take, use the worksheets on page 1 and 2 of the form.
-You may change your deductions whenever you need to by submitting a new W-4 to the Technical Service office.
+You may change your deductions whenever you need to by submitting a new W-4 to Payroll Services.

 This form provides the employer with the employee's resident mailing address.
-This form also directs where to send the direct deposit advice or if the option for direct deposit is not exercised, provides an address for mailing payroll warrants.
+If the option for direct deposit is not exercised it provides an address for mailing payroll warrants.

 In the course of work, employees may be responsible for handling confidential or sensitive information.
 Steps should be taken to prevent the exposure of this information to individuals without a business need or legal right to know.